LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 Speed and performance

 Most modern applications provide auto-completion and suggestions for the end-user as they type in search terms.
 However, the differentiation is speed.
-The search solution selected will need to be blazing fast to deliver user suggestions quickly from the back-end to the front-end application.
+The search solution selected will need to be blazing fast to deliver user suggestions quickly from the backend to the frontend application.

 Flexibility

 Returning relevant results is not necessarily the same as returning the first search engine results page (SERP).
 For example, sponsored content might be bumped to the top or results could be prioritized based on a specific attribute such as geographic location.
-For this reason, the search API selected will need custom scoring options to return the most relevant results for your organization and user base.
+For this reason, the search API selected will need custom scoring options to return the most relevant answers and results for your organization and user base.

 MongoDB Atlas Search is best-in-class when it comes to search APIs, offering everything to support developers while fueling relevant search for end users.